simbo1905/root-objects/README.md

 If we don't it is a corruption of the state of a `contract`.
 So we should keep the logic that stops it from getting corrupted within it.
 That logic will be tested when we test that class and will be easier to keep working as we evolve the logic of that class.
+We can find all contract related business logic in one place tested by one set of
+unit tests.
+This is a far better default strategy than spreading related logic throughout fine grained classes.

 The book [Domain Driven Design by Eric Evans](http://domainlanguage.com/ddd/) has the theory of how to do design this way and the book [Pojos In Action by Chris Richardson](https://www.manning.com/books/pojos-in-action) is an